Doctor Who theme music: 2010s

 For the 2013 Christmas special, "The Time of the Doctor", the theme used throughout series 7 part 2 was reinstated until the new theme arranged in 2014.

 The arrangement of the theme was once again revised in 2014 to mark the introduction of Peter Capaldi as the twelfth incarnation of The Doctor.
 This version removed the opening fanfare of the 2010–2012 and 2012–13 versions, returning to the traditional opening bars with a prominent bassline, accompanied by bells and a variety of futuristic sound effects, as well as a new sting as the theme opens.
 This leads into the main melody, now more electronic and screech-like in homage to the Howell and Glynn themes of the 1980s.
 The 'middle eight' is absent from any broadcast version of the theme, and as such the closing credits cut straight to the main melody as they did in series 7 part 2.
 However, it was reinstated for an extended version of the theme released on the series 8 soundtrack album in May 2015.

 As of the third episode of Capaldi's debut season, "Robot of Sherwood", the new 2014 theme was suddenly polished further, blending in the introduction transition sound and bass elements of the 2008 version.

 In the fourth episode of the ninth series, the intro has an electric guitar playing throughout, which continues from the Doctor playing Beethoven's Fifth Symphony in the pre-introduction scene on an electric guitar.

 The theme music received another revision in 2018 for Jodie Whittaker's first series as the Doctor, this time by new composer Segun Akinola.
 Akinola's version of the theme incorporates several elements of previous versions of the theme, including the melody line from the original 1963 version and cliffhanger "sting" introduced in 1970, remixed with newly synthesised elements and a drum-based bassline rhythm.

 For the end credits of series 11 episode 6, "Demons of the Punjab," Akinola created a vocal arrangement of the theme performed by singer Shahid Abbas Khan.

 2020s

-The Church on Ruby Road - BTS which has the Doctor Who theme.

-The theme was updated largely, with less emphasis on the melody, and added more bass to the bassline.
+The theme was updated slightly, with less emphasis on the melody, and more bass to the bassline.
 The middle 8 was once again added to the end credits, but for Ascension of the Cybermen only.

 In 2021, the theme was once again updated, this time with a mix of both the Series 11 & 12 theme tunes.
 For Village of the Angels, the end credits dropped the bassline, to make the theme sound more eerie than usual.

 For 2023, the theme was revitalised again by returning composer, Murray Gold.
 This rendition of the theme music returns to an orchestral sound, reminiscent of the themes from both 2005-2007 and 2007-2010.
 The current theme also has electronic and piano elements intertwined with the original Derbyshire theme music.